confluentinc/examples/clients/docs/java.rst

 Produce Records
 ~~~~~~~~~~~~~~~

 #.
-Run the producer, passing in arguments for:

-   - the local file with configuration parameters to connect to your Kafka cluster
-   - the topic name

-#.
 Compile the Java code.

    .. code-block:: bash

        mvn clean package

 #.
-Run the producer.
+Run the producer, passing in arguments for:

+   - the local file with configuration parameters to connect to your Kafka cluster
+   - the topic name

    .. code-block:: bash